Skip to content

 Configuration

-• Opacity -- adjust the darkness of the matte bars (0--100%)
+• Opacity -- slider to adjust the darkness of the matte bars (0--100%)

 Matte settings persist across frame changes and are included in session state.